sid0312/DC_GAN/README.md

 # DC_GAN

-# This repository consists of my implementation of Deep Convoluted GAN on the CIFAR 10 dataset.
+# This repository consists of my implementation of Deep Convoluted Generative Adversial Network on the CIFAR 10 dataset.
 Done using pytorch